Within This Page

 Like other buildings, nursing homes must follow the local and/or state general building codes.
 However, federal facilities on federal land generally need not comply with state and local codes, but follow federal regulations.
 To be licensed by the state, design must comply with the individual state licensing regulations.
-Many states adopt the AIA Guidelines for Design and Construction of Hospitals and Health Care Facilities, listed below as a resource, and thus that volume often has regulatory status.
+Many states adopt the FGI Guidelines for Design and Construction of Health Care Facilities as a resource, and thus that volume often has regulatory status.

-To care for residents who are reimbursed under Medicare or Medicaid, facilities must also meet federal standards, and to be accredited, they must meet standards of the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
-Generally, the federal government and JCAHO refer to the National Fire Protection Association (NFPA) model fire codes, including Standards for Health Care Facilities (NFPA 99) and the Life Safety Code (NFPA 101).
+To care for residents who are reimbursed under Medicare or Medicaid, facilities must also meet federal standards, and to be accredited, they must meet standards of The Joint Commission.
+Generally, the federal government and The Joint Commission refer to the National Fire Protection Association (NFPA) model fire codes, including Standards for Health Care Facilities (NFPA 99) and the Life Safety Code (NFPA 101).

-Federal agencies that build and operate, or fund, nursing homes have developed detailed standards for the programming, design, and construction of their facilities.
+Federal agencies that build and operate hospitals have developed detailed standards for the programming, design, and construction of their facilities.
 Many of these standards are applicable to the design of non-governmental facilities as well.
 Among them are:

 - Department of Veterans Affairs (VA), Office of Construction & Facilities Management Technical Information Library contains many guides and standards, including Design Manuals Guides of technical requirements, equipment lists, master specifications, room finishes, space planning criteria, and standard details.

 - Contemporary Environments for People with Dementia by Cohen and Day.
 Baltimore, MD: Johns Hopkins Press, 1993.